jxtngx/lightning-lab/README.md

 Lightning Lab is a public template for artificial intelligence and machine learning research projects using Lightning AI's [PyTorch Lightning](https://lightning.ai/docs/pytorch/latest/).

+> [!NOTE]
+> Lightning Lab was featured by Weights and Biases in [this community spotlight](https://wandb.ai/wandb_fc/repo-spotlight/reports/Community-Spotlight-Lightning-Pod-Series--Vmlldzo0MDI2OTc0)

 ## The Structure

 ### Source Module